 Cutting slippery fabrics can be a little tricky.
 There is little to no traction between your scissors and fabric that just begs for a mistake.
 To help you out, place a layer of muslin under it.
 You can pin the layers together to make cutting easier.

 2. Keep Your Scissors Sharp

 Keep your scissors sharp by designating a pair just for cutting fabric.
-When you use your fabric scissors to cut through paper or other materials, it gets dull and you don’t want that to happen.
-This is a really important and life-saving sewing hack you have to always remember.
+When you use your fabric scissors to cut through paper or other material, it gets dull.
+You don’t want that to happen!
+This is a really important and life-saving sewing hack you always have to remember.

 3. Press Buttons Using Hair Straighteners